FrostCorealis/FrostCorealis/README.md

 *If you're new to Web3, keep grinding!
 Leveling up can be challenging but it's always rewarding, and Web3 is an incredible space in which to explore, dream, learn, and grow.* 🌿

+### November 17, 2022:

+We've come a long way in 15 months!
+Submitted our third Chainlink Hackathon project today with great relief and a sense of awe.
+We built something complex and useful, and it looks pretty good. 🌵  I've been scraping the rust and dust off my frontend skills, and it turns out my teammate is really, really good with Solidity.
+We both have a better understanding of how the frontend and backend share blockchain data.
+We've evolved from 'learning to code' to 'we build dapps' and that's an amazing feeling.

+Next steps?
+Going for a run in the morning for sure.
+Apparently Thanksgiving is next week, and it would be good to get a run in before Turkey Trotting.

+I'm going to catch up on some sleep and explore Vue in depth.
+It might be a better fit for me than React.
+My Vue Quest will start here on GitHub, but I think it's time to start a Medium.

+Mood: 🤩✨

 ### May 27, 2022: